AgomohC/file-metadata/readme.md

 # File Metadata

-[femto-metadata](#) is a simple full stack app that accepts a file, uploads to cloudinary and returns its metadata.
+[femto-metadata](#) is a simple full stack app that accepts images, uploads to cloudinary and returns its metadata.
 This project idea was gotten from [freeCodeCamp](https://www.freecodecamp.org/learn/back-end-development-and-apis/back-end-development-and-apis-projects/file-metadata-microservice).

 ### Resources

-- Upload a file <#/api/fileanalyse>
+- Upload an image <#/api/fileanalyse>

 #### Upload a file